 The Camrose Public Library welcomes children of all ages and vulnerable adults to use its facilities and services.
 The library, its staff, volunteers and anyone else associated with the library are not responsible for any unattended vulnerable persons.
 It is not the duty of any staff to provide supervision, childcare or to entertain any vulnerable person outside of our scheduled programs.

-Responsibility for the welfare and the behaviour of children and vulnerable adults using the library ultimately rests with the parent/guardian or an assigned caregiver.
+Responsibility for the welfare and the behaviour of children and vulnerable adults using the library ultimately rests with the parent, guardian, or an assigned caregiver.

 Approval Date: January 2015

-Amended: June 2020
+Amended: June 2020, October 2021

-Revision/Review Date: March 2020
+Revision/Review Date: March 2023